MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/build-from-the-ground-up.md

 "Build from the ground up" storage solutions:

-- Allow you to create your own storage solution from scratch
+- Allow you to create your own storage solution from scratch.

-- Requires programming using the REST APIs
+- Requires programming using the REST APIs.

-- Provide the ultimate in customization and flexibility
+- Provide the ultimate in customization and flexibility.

 The following sections describe the details of each "Build from the ground up" storage option.

 ## Azure Storage (files)

 ### Features